Need fresh thinking?

 But it also brings peril.
 Uncertainty is inherent in anything live.
 Things can go wrong.
 Your spokesperson can make a mistake.
 Your customer or patient might say something unflattering.
 And people watching can easily post an ugly comment.
 This could result in a media frenzy.

-Healthcare companies are advised to consult with their agencies about Facebook Live—or anything new, really—to ensure that everything has been taken into account.
+Healthcare companies are advised to consult with their marketing agency about Facebook Live—or anything new, really—to ensure that everything has been taken into account.

 Help is a few keystrokes away.